Life cycle thinking: Applications

-There are multiple situations to which life cycle thinking can be applied, including the everyday life of consumers, business and government policy.
+There are multiple situations to which life cycle thinking can be applied, including the everyday life of consumers, businesses, and government policy.
 By applying life cycle thinking to multiple aspects of the community, consumers, businesses and governments can have a largely positive aspect on the environment.
 This is true even if the steps taken to apply life cycle thinking are small.